joshua-9402/cpet-140-final-project/doc/modules/handler-print.md

 ## Platform Support

-The module automatically detects the platform and uses the appropriate command to open the generated HTML:
+The module detects the platform and uses the appropriate command to open the generated HTML:

 - **Windows:** `start`
 - **macOS:** `open`
-- **Linux:** `xdg-open`

 ---